 \Eg, we can write the famous Euler-Maruyama scheme as

-\subsection{Independence of the Brownian and L\'evy increments}
+\subsection{Independence of the Brownian and L\'evy Increments}

-Remarkably, in \citet[Theorem 2.2]{foster2020optimal} present a polynomial Karhunen-Lo\`eve theorem for the Brownian bridge (\cf \cref{def:brownian_bridge})---picture an stochastic analogue to the Fourier series of a function on a bounded interval---which leads to a most useful remark \citep[Remark 3.6]{foster2020optimal} which we restate below.
+Remarkably, \citet[Theorem 2.2]{foster2020optimal} present a polynomial Karhunen-Lo\`eve theorem for the Brownian bridge (see \cref{def:brownian_bridge})---picture a stochastic analogue to the Fourier series of a function on a bounded interval---which leads to a most useful remark \citep[Remark 3.6]{foster2020optimal} which we restate below.

-\begin{remark} We have that $H_{s,t} \sim \mathcal N(0, \frac1{12} h)$ is independent of $W_{s,t}$ when $d = 1$, likewise, since the coordinate processes of a Brownian motion are independent, one can write $\bfW_{s,t} \sim \mathcal(\bm 0, h \bm I)$ and $\bm H_{s,t} \sim \mathcal N(\bm 0, \frac1{12}h\bm I)$ are independent. \end{remark}
+\begin{remark} We have that $H_{s,t} \sim \mathcal N(0, \frac1{12} h)$ is independent of $W_{s,t}$ when $d = 1$, likewise, since the coordinate processes of a Brownian motion are independent, one can write $\bfW_{s,t} \sim \mathcal N(\bm 0, h \bm I)$ and $\bm H_{s,t} \sim \mathcal N(\bm 0, \frac1{12}h\bm I)$ are independent. \end{remark}

-Thus we have found another remedy to the problem of independent increments, whilst still being able to obtain a \textit{strong} approximation of the SDE.
+Thus, we have found another remedy to the problem of independent increments, whilst still being able to obtain a \textit{strong} approximation of the SDE.